HC dismisses lawsuit filed by Juhi Chawla against 5G network technology, imposes cost of Rs 20 lakh | Law-Order

 - India

-The Delhi High Court Friday dismissed with a cost of Rs 20 lakh actress Juhi Chawla's lawsuit challenging 5G wireless network technology and said the plea was defective and filed for gaining publicity.
+The Delhi High Court Friday dismissed actress Juhi Chawla's lawsuit challenging the setting up of 5G wireless networks in the country and slapped a cost of Rs 20 lakh on her and co-petitioners by describing the plea as ''defective'', ''abuse of process of law'' and filed for ''gaining publicity''.

 Justice J R Midha said the plaintiffs -- Chawla and two others -- have abused and misused the process of law and wasted the court's time.

-The court said the suit was filed to gain publicity which was clear as Chawla circulated the video conferencing link of the hearing on her social media account which resulted in repeated interruptions by unknown persons.
+The judge said the plaint in which questions have been raised about health hazards due to the 5G technology was ''not maintainable'' and was ''stuffed with unnecessary, scandalous and frivolous averments''.
+The court said the suit filed by actress-environmentalist and others was to gain publicity which was clear as Chawla circulated the video conferencing link of the hearing on her social media account which resulted in repeated interruptions by unknown persons.

 The court also issued contempt notices against unknown persons and asked the Delhi Police to identify them.

+During the June 2 hearing on Chawla's plea, a man started singing some of the hit songs of the actress' movies and caused repeated interruptions in the virtual proceedings.

+On the judge's directions the person was repeatedly removed from the hearing, but he kept on joining with different names and started singing till the time the proceedings were locked.

-After pronouncement of order, Chawla's counsel sought a stay on the verdict which was outrightly denied by the court.
+The detailed judgement is awaited but after its pronouncement Chawla's counsel sought a stay on the verdict for filing an appeal against it which was outrightly denied by the court.
+Advocate Deepak Khosla, appearing for the actress and others, questioned the imposition of cost contending that it was without any legal basis and attempted to show a Supreme Court' verdict.

+However, the judge said “very sorry.
+Rejected.
+The matter is over.
+You gave your regal remedies.
+It would not be proper for a counsel to comment on the order.
+As a counsel you should know your limits.”
+The court, while pronouncing the order, said “the plaintiffs abused and misused the process of law and wasted the court's time.
+A cost of Rs 20 lakh is imposed on the plaintiffs… It appears the suit was filed to gain publicity which is clear as plaintiff no. 1 (Chawla) circlulated the link of the hearing on her social media account which caused repeated interruption in the proceedings by unknown persons.”
+It said the cost be deposited by the plaintiffs—Chawla, social worker Veeresh Malik and Teena Vachani, with Delhi State Legal Services Authority within one week and in case of failure, the authority can initiate the process to recover the amount.

+The court said disruptions were made thrice in the proceedings by unknown persons and directed issuance of contempt notices against them and asked the Delhi Police to identify them and take action and file a compliance report before it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)